pthom/hello_imgui/docs/book/_sources/doc_params.md

     // If true, HelloImGui will handle the edgeInsets on iOS. bool       handleEdgeInsets = true;

+    // --------------- Emscripten ------------------
+    // `emscriptenKeyboardElement`: _EmscriptenKeyboardElement, default=Default_.
+HTML element in which SDL will capture the keyboard events.
+    // (For Emscripten only)
+    // Choose between: Window, Document, Screen, Canvas, Default.
+    // If Default:
+    // - the default SDL behavior is used, which is to capture the keyboard events for the window,
+    //   if no previous hint was set in the javascript code.
+    // - under Pyodide, the default behavior is to capture the keyboard events for the canvas.
+    EmscriptenKeyboardElement emscriptenKeyboardElement = EmscriptenKeyboardElement::Default;

     // ----------------- repaint the window during resize -----------------
     // Very advanced and reserved for advanced C++ users.
     // If you set this to true, the window will be repainted during resize.